-Xyrem is available in Australia, but it is not licensed or approved for use.
+Xyrem (sodium oxybate) is available in Australia, but it is not registered.

-Xyrem (sodium oxybate) is now available for use in Australia under specific circumstances.
-However, the change that has occurred, meaning Xyrem is available isn’t that it is licensed or approved for use, just that it is now no longer illegal to possess Xyrem.
+Xyrem (sodium oxybate) is available for use in Australia under specific circumstances.
+Xyrem isn’t a registered product in Australia, but is able to be prescribed as it is no longer illegal to import or possess.
 In October 2014, Xyrem was changed to a Schedule 8 poison (controlled drug), from a Schedule 9 poison (prohibited substance).
-Following that change, UCB Pharma, has begun importing Xyrem to Australia and it can be accessed as a treatment for narcolepsy under very specific circumstances and after completing a number of steps.
+Following that change, UCB Pharma, began importing Xyrem to Australia and it can be accessed as a treatment for narcolepsy under very specific circumstances, after completing a number of steps.

 Steps needed to access Xyrem